FOSSEE/Open-Sky-Planetarium/README.md

 OpenSkyPlanetarium plugin for Stellarium

-Low cost hardware and open source software setup for planetariums in schools.
 =====================================
+It is a low cost hardware and open source software setup for planetariums in schools.

-Plugin for controlling the Arduino-Based Laser and Stellarium to create Planetarium shows.
+This repository contains the plugin for controlling the Arduino-Based Laser and Stellarium to create Planetarium shows.

 BUILDING THE PLUGIN